dwhiffing/fury/content/aar/iof/iof1/iof1_stonie/body.md

 Qatar if hostilities grow.
 Our current weakness is that we do not have complete intelligence over potentially hostile /assets in the Gulf and an utter lack of air patrols already in the air bordering negligence from the previous shift.
-Europe is already at war for Christ's sake\!
+Europe is already at war for Christ's sake!

 **Command Tasking**